MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3/P5-Main-Menu/content.md

 ##Initializing the Main Scene

 Although the *MaineScene.sks* is displayed, it's not connected to your *MainScene.swift*.
-This is easly rectified.
+This is easily rectified.

 > [action]
 > Open `GameViewController.swift`, remember this line: